 3. ‘The Offer’, by Amazon

 What if you were offered the option to walk away from a job for good and get paid a lump sum in return?
 Too good to be true?
-Well, Amazon offers this unique and creative HR policy incentive to their employees in the USA.
+Well, Amazon offers this unique and innovative HR practices in corporate world incentive to their employees in the USA.

-As part of Amazon’s ongoing HR strategy, once a year, employees with one or more years of service under their belts are asked if they would like to leave the company in exchange for a pay-out based on how long they have worked for the company.
+As part of Amazon’s ongoing innovative hr practices, once a year, employees with one or more years of service under their belts are asked if they would like to leave the company in exchange for a pay-out based on how long they have worked for the company.
 But, on one condition - once the employee leaves they can never come back.

 Employees are given a choice to think about what they want.
 And the conglomerate sees this as mutually beneficial arrangement, as they believe that employees that choose ‘The Offer’ aren’t as committed as those who choose to stay on.
-Amazon argues that this policy is worth the short term financial cost, as it ensures that the remaining workforce is engaged and productive in the long run.
+Amazon argues that unique HR initiatives is worth the short term financial cost, as it ensures that the remaining workforce is engaged and productive in the long run, this is one of the very unique hr practices followed by companies.

-The capability of building their code in-house has been pivotal for them in creating innovative solutions that powers their candidate experience.
+The capability of innovative HR policies is to build innovative HR policies their code in-house has been pivotal for them in creating innovative solutions that powers their candidate experience.
 For instance, Home Depot’s centralised staffing model enables their mission for a customer-back candidate experience that makes the experience efficient for hiring teams and quick and easy for job seekers.

 Retain employees by giving them a sense of purpose and community